-Share-based compensation expense associated with stock options for the year ended December 31, 2022 was \$9.8 million, of which \$1.4 million, \$17.8 million and \$0.5 million is included in Center operations, General, administrative and marketing and Other operating (income) expenses, respectively, in our consolidated statement of operations.
-Share-based compensation expense associated with stock options for the year ended December 31, 2021 was \$320.5 million, of which \$12.7 million, \$303.3 million and \$4.5 million is included in Center operations, General, administrative and marketing and Other operating (income) expenses, respectively, in our consolidated statement of operations.
-No share-based compensation expense associated with stock options was recognized during the year ended December 31, 2020 A significant portion of the share-based compensation expense that we recognized during the year ended December 31, 2021 is associated with stock options that were granted prior to 2021.
+Share-based compensation expense associated with stock options for the year ended December 31, 2023 was \$1.8 million, of which \$0.5 million, \$11.0 million and \$0.3 million is included in Center operations, General, administrative and marketing and Other operating expense (income), respectively, in our consolidated statement of operations.
+Share-based compensation expense associated with stock options for the year ended December 31, 2022 was \$19.8 million, of which \$1.4 million, \$17.8 million and \$0.5 million is included in Center operations, General, administrative and marketing and Other operating expense (income), respectively, in our consolidated statement of operations.
+Share-based compensation expense associated with stock options for the year ended December 31, 2021 was \$320.5 million, of which \$12.7 million, \$303.3 million and \$4.5 million is included in Center operations, General, administrative and marketing and Other operating expense (income), respectively, in our consolidated statement of operations.
+Share-based compensation expense associated with stock options for the year ended December 31, 2021 was \$320.5 million, of which \$12.7 million, \$303.3 million and \$4.5 million is included in Center operations, General, administrative and marketing and Other operating expense (income), respectively, in our consolidated statement of operations.
+A significant portion of the share-based compensation expense that we recognized during the year endedDecember 31, 2021 is associated with stock options that were granted prior to 2021.
 As of the effective date of the IPO, these stock options became fully vested, and they became exercisable either immediately or on April 4, 2022, subject to continued service through such date.
-Accordingly, during the period from the effective date of the IPO through April 4, 2022, we recognized share-based compensation expense associated with these stock options was contingent upon the occurrence of a change of control or an initial public offering, no share-based compensation expense associated with these stock options was recognized prior to the IPO.
+Accordingly, during the period from the effective date of the IPO through April 4, 2022, we recognized share-based compensation expense in a amount equal to the proportion of the total service period that passed from the respective grant dates associated with each of these stock option awards through April 4, 2022.
+Because the exercisability of these stock options was contingent upon the occurrence of a change of control or an initial public offering, no share-based compensation expense associated with these stock options was recognized prior to the IPO.

-As of December 31, 2022, unrecognized share-based compensation expense related to stock options was approximately \$\frac{1}{3}.1\$ million, which is expected to be recognized over a weighted average remaining period of 2.5 years.
+As of December 31, 2023, unrecognized share-based compensation expense related to stock options was approximately \$7.8 million, which is expected to be recognized over a weighted average remaining period of 2.6 years.